apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

                   └────────────────────────────────────────────┘      └────┘
 ```

 > Note: A library _itself_ cannot really know what information to propagate, since that depends on the used tracing or instrumentation system.
-The library does however understand its carrier type, and thus can implement the ``Injector`` protocol.
+The library does however understand its carrier type, and thus can implement the `Instrumentation/Injector` protocol.

 For example, an HTTP client e.g. should inject the current baggage (which could be carrying trace ``Span`` information) into the HTTP headers as follows: